Alexabeth20/Alexabeth20.github.io/_posts/2025-06-10-why-we-need-better-ai-qa.md

 > Solution: Build escalation paths.
 If the AI encounters sensitive topics (suicide, abuse, criminal behavior), it should stop and escalate rather than engage further.

 ---
-AI is not just software-it’s a mirror of our society and values.
+AI is not just software.
+It’s a mirror of our society and values.
 And when that mirror is flawed, we risk amplifying harm rather than solving problems.

 Quality assurance in AI isn’t optional.
 It’s the only way to ensure these tools serve people rather than endanger them.
 Whether you're a tester, tech writer, or concerned citizen, your voice and vigilance matter.
 By advocating for better data, stronger checks, and ethical design, we can build AI systems that elevate rather than exploit humanity.

-Let's test for what trule matters because the cost of getting it wrong is too high.
+Let's test for what truly matters because the cost of getting it wrong is too high.
 I mean who wants to live through the Terminator IRL?

 ## Sources